TNieuwdorp/personal_site/content/posts/python-polars.md

 showReadingTime: true
 ---

-Together with [Jeroen Janssens](https://jeroenjanssens.com/), I’m working on [Python Polars: the Definitive Guide](https://www.oreilly.com/library/view/python-polars-the/9781098156077/).
+Together with [Jeroen Janssens](https://jeroenjanssens.com/), I'm working on [Python Polars: the Definitive Guide](https://www.oreilly.com/library/view/python-polars-the/9781098156077/).

 You can follow the progress of the book on https://polarsguide.com.